BrightLab-ANVIL/Practice/README.md

 This repository contains three scripts: one written in BASH, one written in Python and one written in MATLAB!

 Feel free to change any of them, to test your git and GitHub skills!
+(For example, add your name to the list of users in the bash script.)

 Don't worry about doing anything wrong - this is a place for practicing and permissions are set so you cannot change the master branch without a PR anyway.